mzakhidov/case_study_bellabeat/README.md

 ### Data Preparation and Processing

 Based on the initial review of CSV files through Excel, R studio has been chosen to prepare, process, analyze the data.
 Initially, the R packages of tidyverse and janitor have been installed and the respective libraries have been loaded.
+Also, original csv files have been saved for backup.

 #### Install packages and load libraries
 ```